zjunlp/KnowLM/README_EN.md

 **1. Reproduce the results in Section 1**

+> The cases in `Section 1` were all run on V100.
+If running on other devices, the results may vary.
+Please run multiple times or change the decoding parameters.

 1. If you want to reproduce the results in section `1.1`(**pretraining cases**), please run the following command (assuming that the complete pre-training weights of `CaMA` have been obtained according to the steps in section `2.2`, and the CaMA weight is saved in the `./CaMA` folder):

    ```shell